Skip to content

 Summary

-Managing your Phone Link app notifications is essential for both privacy and productivity.
-By adjusting your display settings, checking Android permissions, and filtering specific apps, you can create a seamless experience.
-If you face sync issues, always verify your battery settings and ensure the Link to Windows service is running correctly.
+Managing your Phone Link app notifications is key for privacy and productivity.
+You can create a seamless experience by adjusting display settings, checking Android permissions, and filtering specific apps.
+If sync issues pop up, always verify battery settings and ensure the Link to Windows service is running correctly.

 How do I stop specific apps from sending notifications to my PC?

 Open the Phone Link app, go to Settings, and select Features.
 Click on the link labeled Choose which apps I get notifications from.
 You will see a list of all apps currently sending alerts.
-Simply toggle the switch to Off for any specific app you want to silence.
+Toggle the switch to Off for any specific app you want to silence.

 Yes, Phone Link uses end-to-end encryption for data transmission between your phone and PC.
 However, the display of these notifications on your screen is a privacy concern.
 You should use the Hide all content or Show sender only settings if you work in public spaces to protect your data.